 The occasional email campaign means that you send extra emails due to a special occasion.
 For example, Thanksgiving Day, Black Friday, July 4th, or Valentine’s Day.
 These campaigns usually work better than periodic promotional emails.
 People tend to spend their money at holidays – so use those days smartly.
 Plan your campaign in advance.
 Here is a retail calendar for 2016; use it for your planning.

 Consistent communication empowers you to build strong relationships with your audience.
 Include relationship building as part of your email marketing strategy.
 You make them feel like they are getting to know you better with each email.

 2. Experiment With Subject Lines

+Experimentation of subject lines is an important part of the email marketing strategy.
 The use of subject lines for promotional emails is one of the most controversial topics among email marketers.
 There are a lot of blog posts written about the ones that work best.
 The truth is that there is no unique formula for them and every brand has to find its own way to be noticed in the customer’s inbox.

 However, here are few successful patterns worth following:

 - Keep the subject line to under 50 characters;